garethlamb/animal_classifier_pipeline/README.md

 that this function be changed should you use your own model instead.

-The pre-processesing function must input and output precisely one Tensorflow image tensor or otherwise will likely cause an error.
+The pre-processesing function must input and output precisely one TensorFlow image tensor or otherwise will likely cause an error.
 An example of a function that performs no pre-processing can be seen below.